johnbillion/wp-crontrol/docs/help/check-cron-events.md

-# Checking PHP cron events
+# Checking PHP and URL cron events

 In WP Crontrol version 1.16.2 a security hardening feature was added which prevents the code in a PHP cron event from being tampered with.
 [You can read about the feature here](/docs/php-cron-events/).

 If you have PHP cron events in place prior to upgrading to this version then *you will need to re-save your PHP cron events* so the required security hash can be generated and stored alongside the PHP code and the events can continue functioning.

+In WP Crontrol version 1.17 the same security feature was added to the new URL.
+[You can read about the feature here](/docs/php-cron-events/).

 If you don't have any PHP cron events in place on your site then you don't need to do anything.